wijnandhonselaar/AutofacMessageQueueMessenger/README.md

 # AutofacMessageQueueMessenger
-Messenger that uses autofac and RabbitMQ Event Queue
+Messenger that uses autofac and RabbitMQ Event Queue with Masstransit Framework

 ## Instructions
  1. Install Docker